Christmas Eve (1947 film)

-Christmas Eve is a 1947 American comedy film directed by Edwin L. Marin.
-It is based on the story by Laurence Stallings and Richard H. Landau and stars George Raft, George Brent and Randolph Scott.
+Christmas Eve is a 1947 American portmanteau comedy drama film directed by Edwin L. Marin and starring George Raft, George Brent and Randolph Scott.
+It is based on a story by Laurence Stallings and Richard H. Landau.
 An independent production by Benedict Bogeaus it was distributed by United Artists.
-It was rereleased under the title Sinner's Holiday.

-It was one of several films Raft made with Edwin Marin.
+It was re-released under the alternative title Sinner's Holiday.
+It was one of several films Raft made with Edwin Marin and Benedict Bogeaus.

 Plot

-The greedy nephew Philip Hastings of eccentric Matilda Reed seeks to have her judged incompetent so he can administer her wealth.
+Phillip Hastings is the greedy nephew of eccentric Matilda Reed and seeks to have her judged incompetent so he can administer her wealth.
 In an informal meeting with Philip and Dr. Doremus, Judge Alston rules that she will be saved if her three long-lost adopted sons, whom she can trust, appear for a Christmas Eve reunion.

 Separate stories reveal with the help of Private Detective Gimlet that: